 The purpose of this setup is to function as the “placeholder” that we can mimic in our 3D implementation.
 So, it’s

-position and style your text at this stage
+important to position and style your text at this stage

 to ensure it matches the final sizing and positioning that you want to achieve.
 All text formatting properties like